Scaling Knowledge Graph Construction through Synthetic Data Generation and Distillation: KG Coverage Evaluation

 \section{KG Coverage Evaluation}

-Evaluating the quality of the extracted KG is essential, as it directly impacts its downstream applications.
-However, there is a lack of document-level data for KG evaluation.
-Although DocRED \cite{yao-etal-2019-docred} is one existing dataset, it is limited to just 96 relations, making it less suitable for KGs used in retrieval tasks, which often rely on an open ontology and include diverse relations.
-To address this gap, we propose generating proxy ground truth relation triplets from multihop QA datasets and introduce metrics for evaluating the coverage of these proxy triplets in the extracted KG.
+Evaluating the quality of the extracted KG is essential for our data-centric approach, as it enables systematic assessment of both the synthetic training data and the distilled models.
+However, there is a lack of document-level evaluation resources for ontology-free KGs.
+Although DocRED \citep{yao-etal-2019-docred} is one existing dataset, it is limited to just 96 relations, making it unsuitable for open-domain KGs that require diverse, unconstrained relations.
+To address this gap and enable scalable evaluation, we propose a framework that re-purposes multihop QA datasets to create proxy ground truth triplets, providing the first systematic evaluation method for document-level ontology-free KG construction.

-\paragraph{Proxy Triplets Generation} We use GPT-4o to generate triplets from QA pairs.
-Given that multihop QA requires reasoning over multiple facts, we generate one triplet for each individual fact.
-In datasets where these facts are present as subquestion-answer pairs, we create triplets using these pairs while ensuring that the answer is used as the head, relation, or tail in the triplet.
-In cases where facts or subquestions are unavailable, we use GPT-4o to first generate the required subquestions before subsequently generating the corresponding triplets.
-The prompts used for generating the triplets and decomposed questions, along with relevant examples, are provided in Appendix~\ref{apd:proxy_triplets_generation}.
-In human evaluations, we found a high degree of validity in triplets extracted by GPT-4o with this approach; see Appendix~\ref{app:kg-coverage-human-eval} for details.
+\paragraph{Proxy Triplets Generation} We leverage multihop QA datasets because they naturally encode the structured facts needed to answer complex questions, which is exactly the kind of information KGs should capture.
+We use GPT-4o to generate triplets from QA pairs, since each multihop question implicitly contains multiple interconnected facts.
+When a dataset provides these facts as subquestion–answer pairs, we form triplets directly from those pairs and ensure that the final answer appears as the head, relation, or tail of at least one triplet.
+When subquestions or supporting facts are not available, we first prompt GPT-4o to generate the necessary subquestions and then generate the corresponding triplets.

+Although this procedure is synthetic, it yields a scalable and consistent evaluation framework that would be impractical to obtain through manual annotation at the scale required for training data validation.
+The prompts for triplet generation and question decomposition, along with illustrative examples, are provided in Appendix~\ref{apd:proxy_triplets_generation}.
+Human evaluation shows that the resulting triplets are largely valid (86\% accuracy); see Appendix~\ref{app:kg-coverage-human-eval} for details.

+\paragraph{KG Coverage Evaluation Metrics} Existing KG evaluation metrics typically rely on exact match or token-level F1, often assuming relations come from a predefined schema.
+This assumption breaks down for ontology-free KGs, where entity and relation strings are unconstrained and surface-form variation is common.
+To handle this setting, we perform semantic matching to align extracted triplets with ground-truth triplets and report three complementary measures: semantic scores, triplet coverage, and F1.

+We emphasize coverage over precision for a practical reason.
+In RAG applications, missing critical information (low recall) is usually more harmful than extracting additional facts (lower precision): irrelevant triplets can often be ignored during retrieval, whereas absent triplets can make relevant questions unanswerable.
+Accordingly, our metrics focus on whether the graph includes the key triplets needed to answer questions.
+As a proxy for overall comprehensiveness, we also report the total number of extracted triplets.